Architecture

 |---|---|

-| Follower | Accepts HTTP traffic; proxies /ingest requests to the Leader |
+| Follower | Serves the HTTP process without stateful stores; proxies browser /ingest and /ingest/event requests to the leader |

 There is exactly one Leader at any time.
 If the Leader goes down, the cluster elects a new one — provided the PVC or data volume can be re-attached (Kubernetes StatefulSets handle this automatically).